RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2022.md

 **Mentor(s):** Rohan Lekhwani

 **Description:** Create a ready-to-go easy to embed mini-chat React component.
 This component should be configurable to use any public channel on a Rocket.Chat server.
 Authentication should be flexibly configurable to existing Rocket.Chat server token, or via an independent IDM or auth service.
-The challenge here is to create a futuristic full-stack component that bundles tightly coupled backend behaviours with standard front-end ReactJS components (from Rocket.Chat Fuselage ReactJS library) - creating an amazing developer experience when developing In-App Chat applications.\
+The challenge here is to create a futuristic full-stack component that bundles tightly coupled backend behaviors with standard front-end ReactJS components (from Rocket.Chat Fuselage ReactJS library) - creating an amazing developer experience when developing In-App Chat applications.\
 **Desired Skills:** ReactJS component creation experience, understanding of Rocket.Chat server internals

 **Goals/Deliverables:** Standlone mini-chat React component that can be easily installed into any ReactJS based web app